 This seminar features curriculum developed for Lela's sold-out "LBU: Secrets to Wholesale Success" program and includes more than 20 pages of templates, worksheets and resource lists.

 The price for each seminar is $79 which includes coffee/tea service in the morning and lunch.
-Please note that the seminars must be signed up for separately from your conference registration.
+Please note that the seminars must be signed up for separately from your conference registration and are available only to registered conference attendees.

 These half-day seminars are intended to provide an opportunity for a in-depth look at each subject, with plenty of time for individual attention and Q & A. Each seminar will be limited to 30 attendees, on a first-come, first-served basis.